Highly rotating viscous compressible fluids in presence of capillarity effects: Vanishing capillarity limit: anisotropic scaling

-even if the method we are going to explain works also for the whole range of $\alpha\in\,]0,1[\,$.

-The first step is to put the term $g_\veps$ on the left-hand side of the equation, and to read it as a small perturbation of the acoustic propagator $\mc{A}$ (defined in Paragraph \ref{sss:propagator}).
+For $0<\alpha<1$, we remark that the term $g_\veps$ is of higher order than $f_{\veps,\alpha}$: then, we cannot treat it as a remainder.
+Then, the first step is to put it on the left-hand side of the equation, and to read it as a small perturbation of the acoustic propagator $\mc{A}$ (defined in Paragraph \ref{sss:propagator}).
 Hence, we are led to consider a one-parameter continuous family of operators, each one of which admits a symmetrizer on the Hilbert space $H_M$.

 Roughly speaking, all these operators have the same point spectrum (we will be much more precise below, see Subsection \ref{ss:appl}): the idea is then to apply a sort of RAGE theorem for one-parameter family of operators and metrics, in order to prove dispersion of the components of the solutions orthogonal to the kernels of the acoustic propagators.